Ruby-Hu/Ruby-Hu/README.md

 <h2>Hello, my name is Ruby 👋</h2>

-<p>I am a Master's student studying Digital Media at Simon Fraser University, specializing in software engineering.
+<p>I am a Master's student studying Digital Media at Simon Fraser University, specializing in software development.
 I create digital experiences with web and AR, combining innovative technologies with creative solutions to solve real world problems.</p>

 <p>I developed an AR mobile app with interactive civic education modules to teach Vancouver high school students about urban planning, and I am currently working on crafting a culturally-safe and respectful experience for the First Nations community to access healthcare.</p>